How to conduct qualitative data analysis

 Data that is relevant to your research can be found in unexpected places.

-For example, if you're looking for customer sentiment regarding a product, you may want to check out comments on YouTube or Reddit.
+For example, if you're looking for regarding a product, you may want to check out comments on YouTube or Reddit.
 If you're researching consumer behavior, look at reviews of your product on Amazon or Yelp.

 These unexpected channels can offer insights that traditional methods cannot provide.
 Qualitative data in these places is usually unstructured and difficult to analyze, but they are invaluable, unsolicited sources of intelligence.